rheos-one/Puzzling-Mastery/docs/readme.md

-Trying to start an escape room?
+Trying to open an escape room?
 Started a puzzle game, and scared that you won't make payroll next month?
 Managing multiple locations and feeling overwhelmed?